rwperrott/Useful4LinuxMint/software/desktop/virtualbox.md

 |--------------|--------------------|
 | 22           | 7.0.16             |

-- I could run isos for earlier Linux Mint versions to see, which VirtualBox versions, they provide, but I doubt that it would be worth it for me.
+- I could run iso's for earlier Linux Mint versions to see, which VirtualBox versions, they provide, but I doubt that it would be worth it for me.

 1. Install using apt